nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

         - "openff-1.0.1"
         - "openff-1.0.0"

-- **charge_parametrization_method**: When using the default OPLS2005 forcefield, the only available charge parametrization method is "OPLS2005", however, you can select one of the following when using OpenFF forcefield:
+- **charge_parametrization_method**: The method to use to assign partial charges to atoms:

         - "gasteiger"
-        - "am1bcc" (default)
+        - "am1bcc" (default when using any "OpenFF" force field)
-        - "OPLS2005".
+        - "OPLS2005" (default when using "OPLS2005")

-- **gridres**: Resolution of the rotamers when sampling.
+- **gridres**: Resolution of the rotamers when sampling them by the Side Chain prediction algorithm.
 Default=10 degrees

 - **core**: List of PDB atom names that will be included as part of the rigid core.
+In case it is not specified, the algorithm will pick up a set of non-rotatable atoms centered in the molecular structure.
 Default=None

-- **exclude_terminal_rotamers**: Exclude terminal rotamers during parametrization of hetero molecules.
+- **exclude_terminal_rotamers**: Exclude terminal rotamers during parametrization of non standard molecules if they belong to a small terminal group.
 Default=True

 - **mae_lig**: External MAE file with quantum charges generated with Schrödinger suite.
+When supplied, any charge calculated internally in the platform will be replaced by the charges from this file.
 Default=None

 ..  code-block:: yaml